-Besides all this, it is a peaceful, clean and wealthy Latin American city which is developing fast and the city’s economy is very prosperous.
+Besides all this, it is a peaceful, clean and wealthy Latin American city that is developing fast and the city’s economy is very prosperous.

 Even though many people tend to visit Santiago de Chile on their way to the Atacama Desert, the city has recently become a tourist destination itself and it is on a constant rise.

-Travelers that decide to start an adventure in this gorgeous city can explore its lively parks, culture and architecture, and enjoy the perfect view of the city from some of Santiago hills.
+Travelers that decide to start an adventure in this gorgeous city can explore its lively parks, culture, and architecture, and enjoy the perfect view of the city from some of Santiago hills.

 Warnings & Dangers in Santiago de Chile

 OVERALL RISK: MEDIUM

 Santiago de Chile is a beautiful city and a safe place to visit only if you are watchful enough and practice your common sense.
-The threat of crime exists and in order to avoid displeasing situations, minimum safety precautions are enough.
+The threat of crime exists and to avoid displeasing situations, minimum safety precautions are enough.

 TRANSPORT & TAXIS RISK: MEDIUM

 PICKPOCKETS RISK: HIGH

 Theft of personal belongings is very common in Santiago and grabbing of wallets and purses are extremely popular.
 You have to hold onto your bags at all times and do not put it away from your sight.
 Since tourists are the ones usually carrying bigger amounts of cash, thieves target them.
 So, when paying for something, do not show your wallet or cash in public.

 NATURAL DISASTERS RISK: MEDIUM

 Besides the occasional flooding that can be caused by heavy rains, air pollution is the main problem in Santiago.

 MUGGING RISK: HIGH

 Muggings are frequent in Santiago, and the main targets are drunk people outside of clubs, especially foreigners, that walk alone at night.
-In case of being attacked, do not resist, but give them what they want, because thieves tend to be impatient and can become violent, which can lead to further more serious consequences.
+In the case of being attacked, do not resist, but give them what they want, because thieves tend to be impatient and can become violent, which can lead to further more serious consequences.

 TERRORISM RISK: MEDIUM

 The threat of incidents of terrorism exists in Santiago since anarchist groups tend to occasionally use small explosives around the banks and in public transport.
 Tourists just need to follow the advice from authorities and tour guides.

 SCAMS RISK: HIGH

 Taxi drivers are the most usual scammers, once they realize that they are driving the foreigner.
 Travelers are often overcharged.
-Different strategies of robbing are used, so be aware that the possible threat are the individuals who are asking for help or directions.
+Different strategies of robbing are used, so be aware that the possible threat is the individuals who are asking for help or directions.

 WOMEN TRAVELERS RISK: LOW

 The crime against women tourists is not frequent in Santiago and they usually have no trouble.
-What each woman should know is that men from Santiago tend to comment or make some gestures that are not pleasant to alone woman on the street.
+What each woman should know is that men from Santiago tend to comment or make some gestures that are not pleasant to alone women on the street.
 The best advice is not to dress provocatively and not to walk alone at night.
 As long as you do not attract attention, everything would be fine.

 So...
 How Safe Is Santiago de Chile Really?